 1. Connect the short, straight end of the handset cord to the handset.
 Connect the longer straight end of the cord to the phone's handset jack.
-2. Connect the phone's RJ-45 LAN port to your LAN network (LAN port or LAN switch/router), using a CAT 5/5e Ethernet cable.
-Connect the phone's RJ-45 PC port to a computer, using a CAT 5/5e straight-through Ethernet cable.
-3. (Optional) Connect the DC plug of the power supply (supplied) to the phone's DC 12V power jack, and then connect the power supply to the electrical wall outlet.
+2. (Optional) Connect a headset to the phone's USB port.
+3. Connect the phone's RJ-45 LAN port to your LAN network (LAN port or LAN switch/router), using a CAT 5/5e Ethernet cable.
+This port supports Power over Ethernet (PoE), allowing you to power the phone from the Ethernet cable instead of the power adapter.
+4. Connect the phone's RJ-45 PC port to a computer, using a CAT 5/5e straight-through Ethernet cable.
+5. (Optional) Connect the DC plug of the power supply (supplied) to the phone's DC 12V power jack, and then connect the power supply to the electrical wall outlet.
 When the phone powers up, all the phone's LEDs momentarily light up.
-4. Connect the RJ-9 headset jack to a headset (optional)